Find information on many health topics, listed A to Z.

 Neurosurgery

 Back pain is common.
 Yours could be caused when the fluid-filled, shock-absorbing cushions in your spine wear out.
-Learn about why this happens and what you can do.
+Learn about why this happens and the nonsurgical to surgical treatment options.

 Surgery isn't always needed for back pain.
 But when it is, it's important to get all your questions answered.
 Ask your spine surgeon these questions when facing the prospect of back surgery.